SmithWillSuffice/ohanga-pai/content/blog/125_petro_sales.md

 katex: true
 ---

-There is no such thing as a "petrodollar.""
+There is no such thing as a "petrodollar."
 There is no such thing as a "global reserve currency".

-These are right-wing/neoliberal myth-makings, so do not fall for them, they skew discourse and limit people's imaginations about how the wokring class can gain real effective power.
+These are right-wing/neoliberal myth-makings, so do not fall for them, they skew discourse and limit people's imaginations about how the working class can gain real effective power.

 ## Aaron Good Bad Again